rohanprajapatitachi/rohanprajapatitachi/README.md

 - 👋 Hi, I’m @rohanprajapatitachi
 - 👀 I’m interested in Developing web app. creating a product that can  create an impact to the community
 - 🌱 I’m currently learning : "MERN Stack"  "Core Java"
-- 💞️ I’m looking forward to collabrate with the Mern development community to uplift my knowledge and contribute to it
+- 💞️ I’m looking forward to collabrate with the Mern development community to uplift my knowledge and contribute to the community
 - 📫 How to reach me:  " rohanprajapati369@gmail.com "
 - instagram: rohanprajapatitachi
 - Linkedin: Rohan Prajapati